 Also, I want to credit my mom for spurring my interest in art.
 When I was 11, she started her own gallery in San Mateo, California, where I helped out.
 (Or more likely hindered.)
 Her gallery, coincidentally, was named the Jolie Gallery, after the family’s standard French poodle, the cunning Monsieur Jolie.
 So naming galleries after canines is a family tradition.

 Later, after she began working at a gallery in San Francisco, she secured me a high school summer job stretching and framing canvases at Fisherman’s Wharf.
 When she returned to Sydney, Australia, where she was born, she started a gallery in Double Bay.
 Her hope was that the Australian art buying public was more sophisticated than the American; this proved not to be the case.

 After closing her gallery in Sydney, she returned in the 1980s to work at prestigious art galleries on Geary Street in San Francisco.
 Later on, in the 1990s, she worked in galleries in Bisbee, Arizona.
 Somehow, through osmosis, her interest in the arts seems to have rubbed off on me.

-If you have questions, please contact me by email or by using the contact form on the front page or on the Contact page.
+If you have questions, please contact me by email (best option) or by using the contact form on the front page or on the Contact page.
 Thank you.